WesleyTee/CNNStuff/README.md

   MATLAB

   MainCNN.py is python script to train and evaluate the 1D CNN Models
   .m and .mlx files are used to downsample dataset via either averaging values or PCA.
-These files were not made by me.
   Data was taken from the Lucas2015 dataset